napari/docs/docs/developers/index.md

 Here you can find resources about the contributing workflow, governance of the project and the onboarding of new contributors.

+You can see the general direction for napari development and possible work plans in our current [Roadmap](../roadmaps/index.md).

 ## For contributors

 - [Contributing guide](./contributing)